Neuromorphic Overparameterisation and Few-Shot Learning in Multilayer Physical Neural Networks: Methods

-where $\mathbf{W}_{esn}$ and $\mathbf{W}_{in}$ are fixed and random connectivity matrices defined following standard methodologies \cite{lukovsevivcius2012practical}.
+where $\mathbf{x}$ is the reservoir state, $\mathbf{s}$ is the input, $\mathbf{W}_{esn}$ and $\mathbf{W}_{in}$ are fixed and random connectivity matrices defined following standard methodologies \cite{lukovsevivcius2012practical} and $\alpha$ is a scaling factor.
 In particular, the eigenvalues of the associated, linearised dynamical system are rescaled to be inside the unit circle of the imaginary plane.
 Training occurs on the read-out level of the system.
 Echo-state networks and their spiking analogous liquid-state machines \cite{maass2011liquid} are the theoretical prototypes of the reservoir computing paradigm.
 Their performance can thus constitute an informative reference for the physically defined networks.
 We highlight two differences when making this comparison: first, the ESN is defined in simulations and it is consequently not affected by noise; second, the physically defined network has a feedforward topology, where the memory of the system lies in the intrinsic dynamics of each complex node and the connectivity is not random but tuned thanks to the designed methodology.
-For the results of Fig.\ref{RC_network}, we varied the number of nodes of the ESN and computed the performance of the model on the task considered.
+For the results of Figure \ref{RC_network}, we evaluate the performance of a 100-node ESN.
 For each value of the dimensionality explored, we repeated the optimization process ten times resampling the random $\mathbf{W}_{in}$ and $\mathbf{W}_{esn}$.
-The black dots in Fig.\ref{RC_network} report the average performance across these repetitions as the number of nodes varies.
+The black dots in Figure \ref{RC_network} report the average performance across these repetitions as the number of nodes varies.
 The black line reflects a polynomial fit of such results for illustrative purposes, while the grey area reflects the dispersion of the distributions of the results.